vim951/DBSys-lab-2/README.md

 `javac javaminibase/src/tests/BMTest2020.java`

 Indeed, due to errors in some files unrelated to the assignment, the code will not compile.We advise you to open it in Eclipse, and to run the tests/BMTest2020.java file: Eclipse will allow you to ignore the errors since the concerned files are not executed.

-## Explanation

-### FIFO

-With this approach, the first page that was read to the memory buffer is considered for page replacement if its pin count=0.

-### LIFO

-With this approach, the last page that was read to the memory buffer is considered for page replacement if its pin count=0.

-### LRUK

-cc Hugo :)

 ## How we structured the project